What is actually under the hood.

 How is the AI used?

 Two ways.
 (1) The Decision Advisor uses an LLM as an interpretive layer on top of the chart computed outputs — it reasons through Vedic rules in natural language but cannot invent astrology outside the chart actual signals.
-(2) Pattern recognition across users (Accuracy Engine) uses ML to learn which interpretive rules correlate with reported outcomes — this is how Fliyp gets smarter over time.
+(2) Internal cohort-level pattern recognition refines which interpretive rules hold consistently across the user base — Fliyp gets sharper over time without ever asking individual users to grade outcomes.

 Yes.
 Same chart math, same interpretive stack, same documented methodology.
 Every interpretive claim in every report traces to a named classical source.
 The reports differ in scope and length, not in computational quality.